jaredszajkowski/jaredszajkowski.github.io/content/posts/asset-class-performance-fed-policy-cycles/index.md

 A couple of ideas sound intriguing for future investigation:

 * Does a commodity index (such as GSCI) exhibit differing behavior than gold?
-* How does leverage affect the returns that are observed for the hybrid portfolio, stocks, and bonds?
+* How does leverage affect the returns that are observed for the strategy portfolio, stocks, and bonds?
 * Do other Fed tightening/loosening cycles exhibit the same behavior for returns?

 ## References